parMaster/advent-of-code/2023/Readme.md

 Also available in [JS](https://github.com/parMaster/advent-of-code/tree/main/2023/15-lens-library/index.js).
 It's so unbelievably hard to write JS after Go - no types, always guessing what's the type of the variable.
 Still know very little even about the basics of (V8)JS, but it's fun to learn.
 Map() apparently is a linked hash map, so it's easy to iterate over it in the insertion order, which saved one for-loop compared to Go version.

 ## [Day 16 - The floor will be lava](https://github.com/parMaster/advent-of-code/tree/main/2023/16-the-floor-will-be-lava)
 Coordinates math, again.
-I'm glad I had a functions for that already.
+I'm glad I had functions for that already.
 The rest is just a matter of reading the problem description and translating it into code.

 ## [Day 17 - Clumsy Crucible](https://github.com/parMaster/advent-of-code/tree/main/2023/17-clumsy-crucible)
 First part traditionally - naive method (flood-fill and count everything), to see the second part, which was insane.
 Implemented Dijkstra pretty fast, but stuck for hours, unable to imagine the 4-D solution space and even think of a composite key for priority queue, to avoid overwriting the same cell with different values.
 Finally, I gave up and looked at the subreddit, where I found a discussion of a composite array, which was a good hint.
 Couldn't stop before got the second star.